IBM/watsonx-code-assistant/README.md

 With the Standard plan, get enhanced code explanations.
 Use generative AI to analyze and summarize your code to understand what the code does.
 Click the **Explain** option that precedes a code block or enter `/explain` in a chat conversation.
 IBM watsonx Code Assistant analyzes the code and provides a detailed explanation of what the code does.

-For more information, see the documentation for [Explaining code](https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-explain).
+For more information, see the documentation for <a href="https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-explain" target="_blank">Explaining code</a>.

 ### **Generate unit tests**